VicSheCodes/python-exersises/README.md

 # exersises
-simple exersizes to study python or new technology
+Various exercises to study Python for job interviews.